jmichel7/VKcurve.jl/README.md

   * The  roots  of  `Δ`  are  approximated,  via  the  following procedure.
 First,  we reduce `Δ` and get  `Δ_{red}` (generating the radical of the ideal  generated  by  `Δ`).
 The  roots  `{y₁,…,y_d}`  of `Δ_{red}` are separated   by  'separate_roots'   (which  uses   Newton's  method  and continuous fraction aprroximations).
   * Loops around  these roots  are computed  by 'loops*around*punctures'.
 This  function first computes  some sort of  honeycomb, consisting of a set  `S` of  affine segments,  isolating the  `yᵢ`.
 Since  it makes the computation  of the monodromy  more effective, each  inner segment is a fragment  of the mediatrix of two roots of `Δ`.
 Then a vertex of one of the  segments is chosen as a basepoint, and the function returns a list of  lists of oriented segments  in `S`: each list of segments encodes a piecewise linear loop `γᵢ` circling one of `yᵢ`.
   * For each  segment in  `S`, we  compute the  monodromy braid obtained by following  the solutions in `x` of  `P(x,y)=0` when `y` moves along the segment.
 By default, this monodromy braid is computed by `follow_monodromy`.
 The strategy is to compute a piecewise-linear braid approximating  the actual monodromy geometric braid.
 The approximations are controlled.
 The piecewise-linear braid is constructed step-by-step, by  computations of linear pieces.
 As soon as new piece is constructed, it  is converted  into an  element of  `Bₙ` and  multiplied; therefore, though  the braid may consist of a  huge number of pieces, the function `follow_monodromy`   works  with  constant  memory.
 The  package  also contains  a variant  `approx_follow_monodromy`, which  runs faster, but without guarantee on the result (see below).
   * The monodromy braids `bᵢ` corresponding  to the loops `γᵢ` are obtained by  multiplying the monodromy braids  of the correponding segments.
 The action  of these elements of `Bₙ` on the free group `Fₙ` is computed by 'hurwitz'  and the resulting  presentation of the  fundamental group is computed  by 'VKquotient'.
 It happens for  some large problems that the whole process fails here, because the braids `bᵢ` obtained are too long and  the  computation  of  the  action  on  `Fₙ` requires thus too much memory.
-We have been  able to solve  such problems when  they occur by calling  at  this  stage  our  function  'shrink'  which  finds smaller generators  for the  subgroup of  `Bₙ` generated  by the  `bᵢ` (see the description  in `Gapjm.Garside`).
+We have been  able to solve  such problems when  they occur by calling  at  this  stage  our  function  'shrink'  which  finds smaller generators  for the  subgroup of  `Bₙ` generated  by the  `bᵢ` (see the description  in `Chevie.Garside`).
 This function is called if 'VK.shrinkBraid==true'.
   * Finally, the presentation is simplified by 'simplify'.
 This function is a   heuristic   function   for   simplifying   presentations.
 It   is non-deterministic.

 From  the algorithmic point of view, memory should not be an issue, but the procedure  may  take  a  lot  of  CPU  time  (the  critical  part being the computation  of the monodromy braids  by 'follow*monodromy').
 For instance, an  empirical study with  the curves `x²-yⁿ`  suggests that the needed time grows  exponentially with `n`.
 The variable `VK.approx*monodromy`controls which  monodromy function  is used.
 The default  value of this variable is`false`,  which means that`follow*monodromy`will be used.
 If the variable is  set to`true`then`approx*follow*monodromy`will  be used, where the approximations  are no longer  controlled.
 Therefore presentations obtained while`VK.approx*monodromy`is set  to 'true' are  not certified.
 However, though it is likely that there exists examples for which`approx*follow*monodromy` actually returns incorrect answers, we still have not seen one.

-<a target='_blank' href='https://github.com/jmichel7/VKcurve.jl/blob/345a0731f20b7bb60137c26da2bcfd3dd983de96/src/VKcurve.jl#L1-L172' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/jmichel7/VKcurve.jl/blob/01f073b2f5bc86665d48c3018cf68353a47c7106/src/VKcurve.jl#L1-L172' class='documenter-source'>source</a><br>

-<a id='Gapjm.Semisimple.fundamental_group-Tuple{Mvp}' href='#Gapjm.Semisimple.fundamental_group-Tuple{Mvp}'>#</a>
+<a id='Chevie.Semisimple.fundamental_group-Tuple{Mvp}' href='#Chevie.Semisimple.fundamental_group-Tuple{Mvp}'>#</a>
-**`Gapjm.Semisimple.fundamental_group`** &mdash; *Method*.
+**`Chevie.Semisimple.fundamental_group`** &mdash; *Method*.